Dietetics

 Overview

-Illinois State's ACEND accredited Didactic Program in Dietetics (DPD program) is a 2-year program that includes extensive coursework in the sciences, social sciences, management, and specialized courses covering the broad field of food, nutrition, and dietetics.
+Illinois State's ACEND accredited Didactic Program in Dietetics (DPD program) includes extensive coursework in the sciences, social sciences, management, and specialized courses covering the broad field of food, nutrition, and dietetics.
 All DPD students will need to complete an undergraduate professional practice experience as a program requirement.

 The Didactic Program in Dietetics provides the first step for students planning to become a registered dietitian nutritionist (RDN) by preparing graduates for the required ACEND accredited dietetic internship.
 Find out more about the steps to becoming an RDN.